Unearthing novel approaches to ecological weed and crop management

 Emma is interested in agroecology, belowground root community interactions, and agricultural sustainability.
 Her research is focused on cover crop and cover crop-weed belowground root functional diversity and its effects on ecosystem services.
 Prior to arriving at Penn State, she worked as a Research Associate in a molecular ecology lab at Montana State University and earned a MS in biology at Grand Valley State University.
 Both experiences allowed Emma to investigate the efficacy of different management strategies on terrestrial and aquatic weed species.
 In her free time Emma likes to hang out with her cats and get outside to hike, bike, kayak, garden, and travel.

-Masters Student, Ag & Environmental Plant Sciences
+PhD Student, Agricultural and Environmental Plant Sciences

-Masters Student, Ag & Environmental Plant Sciences
+Masters Student, Agricultural and Environmental Plant Sciences

 cas7426@psu.edu